esphome/esphome-devices/_devices/Deta-10W-940lm-Grid-Connect-Smart-LED-Downlight/Deta-10W-940lm-Grid-Connect-Smart-LED-Downlight.md

 - Open the driver by removing the four screws on the terminal covers, and then unclipping the back plate
 - Solder wires to the IO0, Tx, Rx, and GND test pads on the back of the TYWE2L board.
 - Easily flashed using [esphome-flasher](https://github.com/esphome/esphome-flasher).
 Connect both GPIO0 and GND to GND on your USB-UART bridge (Puts device in flash mode), then Tx and Rx as required.
 Power the device up (CARE to avoid the live voltage lugs, traces, etc), and hit flash.
-- - The device can also presumably be powered from a suitable USB-UART bridge by also soldering to the 3.3v pin (labelled as such) on the board, and powering from the bridge.
+  - The device can also presumably be powered from a suitable USB-UART bridge by also soldering to the 3.3v pin (labelled as such) on the board, and powering from the bridge.
 This avoids having to plug the device in at the wall for flashing, and hence removes the risk of exposure to the line voltage.
+Not tested.
 - Once flashed, desolder the wires from earlier and re-assemble the device.

 ## Basic Configuration